pau1a/Transcrypt/IA.md

 # **5. SEO Keyword Mapping**

-This defines the core information targets for organic search, mapping primary and secondary keywords to specific surfaces.
-It ensures each page serves a distinct search intent and avoids cannibalisation across the content ecosystem.
+This section defines the primary and secondary keyword targets for organic search and assigns them to specific surfaces within the platform.
+Its purpose is to ensure that each page carries a distinct search intent, preventing overlap and internal competition.
+Keyword assignments must align with the metadata fields and constraints defined in Appendix C, which governs how these targets are expressed through canonical tags, descriptive fields, and other SEO-relevant metadata.

 ## **5.1 Pillar Keyword Targets**